 The VAPP provides a psychoanalytic psychotherapy training program over a minimum of four years.
 Professionals of relevant disciplines with suitable clinical experience may apply.
 Intakes usually occur every two years.
-The next intake is for the January 2018 Training Program.
+The last intake was in January this year.

 On completion, graduates are invited to apply for membership of the VAPP as professional psychoanalytic psychotherapists.

 Psychoanalytic psychotherapy discovers, explores and modifies unconscious influences that shape who one is and how one relates.

 Through the Program, trainees learn to understand and interpret these influences, as they emerge in the relationship between patient and psychotherapist, to effect change.

 The VAPP sees personal psychoanalytic psychotherapy as an important aspect of training a psychotherapist, so it is essential that the trainee undertakes psychotherapy concurrently with training.
 Sessions are to be at least twice weekly with a VAPP-approved psychotherapist.* As this is a training requirement, it is not rebatable by Medicare.